Zeppperoni/OBS_Dump_Button/README.md

 VLC will need a few settings changed

-//this allows streaming to OBS
-1. Browse to Tools -> Prefrences -> Output -> OpenGL video output
+1. Browse to Tools -> Prefrences -> Output -> OpenGL video output //this allows streaming to OBS
-//Remove play/pause/mute from the screen
-2. Browse to Tools -> Prefrences -> subtitles/OSD -> Disable OSD
+2. Browse to Tools -> Prefrences -> subtitles/OSD -> Disable OSD //Remove play/pause/mute from the screen
-//set a custom mute button globally
-3. Browse to Tools -> Prefrences -> Hotkeys -> mute -> under global setting enter a global key (f12 or anything you want NOTE global key make the key unuseable while VLC is open).
+3. Browse to Tools -> Prefrences -> Hotkeys -> mute -> under global setting enter a global key (f12 or anything you want NOTE global key make the key unuseable while VLC is open). //set a custom mute button globally

+# stream setup
+1. open your other first streaming software.
+This is the main software which has all you scense and
+2. Set your delay to a custom amount (this is how much time you have to stop profanity)
+3. Start your stream uploading to MonaRTMP server
+4. Launch VLC and stream you video to VLC
+5. Launch you seconds OBS instance and take VLC as an input
+6. Stream away! press your mute key when bad stuff happens and wait until it catches up to the live stream!